pattanaikay/MelanomaDetection-CNNAssignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Advanced linear regression is performed on the dataset.
+- Convolutional Neural Network is made and used on the dataset.
-- The project is done as part of coursework in the Machine Learning module.
+- The project is done as part of coursework in the Deep Learning module.
-- We are trying to model the price of houses with the available independent variables.
+- The idea is to build a multi-class classification CNN based model which can accurately detect melanoma..
-- The Surprise Housing dataset is being used.
+- The International Skin Imaging Collaboration (ISIC) dataset is being used.
-- Regularization is focused on this dataset with ridge and lasso regression used.
+- Data Augmentation is focused on this dataset with dropout layers and normalization.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->